Bio-Prime/documentation/docs/index.md

 ![access2](./access2.png)

-This allows the user to edit data or correct any possible mistakes that were made while adding a new primer into the repository.
-This includes basic primer properties, form of ordered primer, location in the laboratory, project information, designer and supplier information, all described in detail in the "Adding New Primers" section.
+This allows the user to edit data or correct any possible mistakes that were made during the process of adding new primers to the repository.
+This includes basic primer properties, form of ordered primer, location in the laboratory, project information, designer and supplier information (all described in detail in the "Adding New Primers" section).

 ![edit1](./edit1.png)